andybyers21/notes.ajb.app/notes/Startups/What is a Startup.md

 [[TK - Why do Startups Fail]]?
 Most startups that fail do it because they fail at one of these three things.
 A startup that does all three will probably succeed.
 There are no more magical steps than this. **The three steps are doable.
 Hard, but doable**

-What should drive people to start a startup should be looking at existing technology/ products/ services and thinking, don't these guys realize they should be doing x, y, and z?
+What should drive people to start a startup should be looking at existing technology/ products/ services and thinking, don't these guys realise they should be doing x, y, and z?

 If you want [Ideas for Startups](/essays/2020/Ideas for Startups), one of the most valuable things you could do is find a middle-sized non-technology company and spend a couple weeks just watching what they do.
 Define their processes and figure out how you can help improve it for them.
 Why chose a middle size company, a small company or another startup will be too strapped for cash to pay you and try getting past the gatekeepers at a multi-national.